saifulislam88/kubernetes/(A).Kubernetes Principle & Concept.md

 Example:
 Consider a scenario where you have multiple services (e.g., web app, API, admin interface) running in a Kubernetes cluster.
 Instead of creating a separate LoadBalancer for each service, you can define an Ingress resource to manage all incoming traffic.
 The Ingress rules will route requests to the appropriate service based on the request's URL path or host.

+### Ingress Controller(Software)

+An Ingress Controller is a software program that runs inside your Kubernetes cluster and implements the Ingress API.
+It acts as an interpreter for Ingress resources, translating the traffic rules defined in the Ingress objects into configurations for your load balancer or edge router.

+ - NGINX, Traefik, and HAProxy are common Ingress controllers.
+ - Ingress resources define the desired traffic routing.
+Ingress Controllers implement those desired routes by interacting with your load balancer or edge router.
+ - We create an Ingress resource and deploy an Ingress Controller to manage it.